allenai/natural-instructions/tasks/README.md

 `task283_dream_incorrect_answer_generation`	| Given a conversation and a question, write an incorrect answer to the question | Incorrect Answer Generation
 `task286_olid_offense_judgment.json` | Given a tweet judge whether its offensive or not | Classification `task287_casehold_legal_incorrect_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options | Legal , Incorrect Answer Generation
-`task290_TELLMYWHY_question_answerability` | Given a story and a question, decide whether or not the question is answerable | Classification
+`task290_TellMeWhy_question_answerability` | Given a short story and a question, decide whether or not the question is answerable | Classification
 `task291_semeval_2020_task4_Commonsense_Validation` | Given two statements, choose the one that makes less sense. | Answer Generation
 `task295_semeval_2020_task4_Commonsense_Reasoning` | Given a statement against commonsense and 3 reasons, choose the best reason explaining why the statement is against commonsense | Answer Generation
 `task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation